 Simon Fletcher - CTO, Real Wireless

-Caroline Gabriel - Co-founder and Research Director, Rethink Technology Research
+Caroline Gabriel - Research Director, Analysys Mason, Co-founder and Research Director, Rethink Technology Research

 Caroline has been engaged in technology analysis, research and consulting for 30 years and since 2002, has been focused entirely on mobile and wireless.
 As co-founder and research director of Rethink Technology Research, Caroline has developed a significant research base and forecast methodology, based around deep contacts with mobile and converged operators round the world.
 This addresses critical issues and trends in mobile and wireless infrastructure, and particularly operator deployment intentions for 4G, 5G, small cells, Cloud-RAN and other technologies.
 She is also a senior contributor to Analysys Mason’s Next Generation Wireless research programme.
 She has led research and consulting projects with a wide range of clients, including mobile infrastructure vendors, large and start-up operators, regulators, trade bodies, government agencies and financial institutions.
 Her advice and forecasts have helped inform strategic decisions at a wide range of vendors, operators, start-ups and finance houses.
 Prior to setting up Rethink, Caroline held various executive positions at VNU Business Publishing BV, then Europe’s largest producer of technology related B2B reports and publications.
 She was the European content and research director, and was a member of the leadership team for VNU’s online business.
 She holds an MA from the University of Oxford.

-Neil has been developing base stations for various communications systems for over 25 years, during which time he has performed roles throughout the whole development lifecycle as well as management roles.
-He joined ip.access as a small cell System Architect when the company was in its infancy in 2000, and has since designed GSM, UMTS and LTE small cell RAN equipment and systems.
-His specialist areas include security and networking, as well as a focus on all aspects of protocol design and implementation, and on system performance and simulation.
-Now as Head of Research he is responsible for ip.access future products and technologies.
-He is an active member of the Small Cell Forum, a Champion for their work on the Virtualisation of small cells.
-He is currently a representative for the EU project SESAME on the 5GPPP Architecture group.
+Neil has been developing base stations for various communications systems for over 30 years, during which time he has performed roles throughout the whole development lifecycle, as well as management roles.
+Neil joined Mavenir as part of the ip.access acquisition in Sep 2020, having been with ip.access since it was formed as a spin-off from TTP Com back in 2000.
+His specialist areas include security and networking, as well as a focus on all aspects of protocol design and implementation, and on system performance and simulation across GSM, UMTS, LTE and now NR small cell RAN equipment and systems.
+Now as AVP System Engineering he is responsible for the development and delivery of ip.access products, as part of the Mavenir group.

 Event LocationOpen in google maps